 World Health Organization (WHO) International Clinical Trials Registry Platform Search Portal .
 The WHO coordinates health matters within the United Nations.
 This database allows people to search clinical trial registration information from many countries’ registries.

-The organizations listed in alphabetical order below provide clinical trials listings for a specific type of cancer.
+The organizations listed in alphabetical order below provide clinical trials listings and other study opportunities for a specific type of cancer.

 Pancreatic Cancer Action Network .
 This organization provides comprehensive and free information for people with pancreatic cancer.
 Through their online Clinical Trial Finder , patients can search for open clinical trials specifically for pancreatic cancer.

 Support for People with Oral and Head and Neck Cancer (SPOHNC) .
 SPOHNC provides information and support for people with oral or head and neck cancers.
 They also provide a Clinical Trial Navigation Service to help patients find clinical trials specific to their diagnosis.
 By calling a toll-free number, the Clinical Trial Navigators at SPOHNC will help guide you to appropriate clinical trials.